-Triveni Ghat: It is the biggest bathing ghat in Rishikesh and is the confluence point of 03 holy Indian rivers of Ganges, Yamuna and Saraswati.
+Triveni Ghat: It is the biggest bathing ghat in Rishikesh and is the confluence point of the 03 holy Indian rivers of Ganges, Yamuna, and Saraswati.

 Lakshman Jhula: It has its significance in the most popular Hindu Mythology, Ramayana.
 It is popular among tourists for shopping and other activities such as rafting.